m0ham3dx/mx-Quantum-Computing-Primer/README.md

 I have also added <b>🍌TLDR</b> block to each section, for fast understanding 😉.
 </p>

-# 🎓LEARNING RESOURCES OF QC
+# 🎓LEARNING RESOURCES

-These are going to links to resources which have a simplified explanation of QC, which are not math heavy.
+These are going to links to resources which have a simplified explanations, which are not math heavy.
 With a greater focus on videos rather than papers.
 Note all of these sources have been studied for the content in this repository.

+## Quantum Theory

 N | Source | Url | Synopsis
 |:--|:--:|:--:|:--:|